 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Oregon posted an overall $7.6 billion surplus exporting and importing products during 2020.
-That dollar amount reflects a 54.3% year-over-year expansion from $4.9 billion in black ink in 2019.
+Oregon posted an overall $7.44 billion surplus exporting and importing products during 2021.
+That dollar amount reflects a -2.1% reduction from $7.6 billion in black ink in 2020.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

 Below are Oregon’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2021.

 - Integrated circuits (processors/controllers): $2.2 billion (9.6% of Oregon’s total imports)